Preparing an enlarger

 - Open the carrier – Depending on your enlarger, this might mean unlocking a hinge or separating two pieces.

-- Position the negative – Carefully place your negative so the image is centred and the emulsion side is facing down (towards the enlarger lens).
+- Position the negative – Carefully place your negative so the image is centred and the emulsion side faces down (towards the enlarger lens).

 - Close and secure – Gently close the carrier, checking that the negative remains in position.
 Clip or latch it shut as required.